 After the procedure

-You will receive close follow-up care to ensure proper healing.
 After a neck lift, you're likely to have swelling and bruising.

 It might take several weeks to months for swelling and bruising to fully disappear and up to six months for your incision lines to fade.
 In the meantime, be careful to protect your skin from the sun, don't wear clothing you need to pull over your head and be gentle with your surgical incisions.